Frequently Asked Questions

 Q: How many visits does your site get per month?

-A: I would say it averages between four and five thousand visits each month to the website, although we are ending the year 2016 with a whopping eight thousand + visits!
-Our most popular feature has had over two thousand reads to date, and we do have a “Hall of Fame” chart just as a bit of fun for our readers to see.
+A: I would say it averages between six and seven thousand visits each month to the website, Our most popular review has had over three thousand reads to date, and we do have a “Hall of Fame” chart just as a bit of fun for our readers to see.

 Q: Are you on social media?

-A: Yes, we are on Twitter @stickybeakblog with over fifteen thousand followers.
-We also have a Facebook page, www.facebook.com/stickybeakblog with about 1800 followers.
+A: Yes, we are on Twitter @stickybeakblog with around 25000 thousand followers.
+We also have a Facebook page, www.facebook.com/stickybeakblog with about 2300 followers.
 The popularity of the blog has taken us a bit by surprise to be perfectly honest, but it is so fantastic to see that there are a lot of fellow foodies out there.

 Well, I hope we’ve answered a few of the more common questions for you all, but if you have anything else you want to know or ask then feel free to contact us, we don’t bite!
 Most of all though, keep reading the blog (I hope it makes you chuckle sometimes), enjoy life to the max because you only get one chance and don’t forget to let us know if you come across something/somewhere awesome.
 Good Health and Happiness to you all :)